 When you post something on the blog you need to break it down at the levels to give it a nice look.
-In the blogging you just cannot keep on typing and posting the content.
+In blogging, you just cannot keep on typing and posting the content.
 Writing needs a proper break in between that gives its user a nice view about what he’s going to read.
-There are some topics that need their own space and it’s not always a reader friendly way to post the content.
+There are some topics that need their own space and it’s not always a reader-friendly way to post the content.
 This is where the page break feature comes in handy.

-To make the readers safe from scrolling down many pages, there’s page break.
-By using the page break you can divide your posts in multiple pages that can be accessed by their individual numbers.
+To make the readers safe from scrolling down many pages, there’s a page break.
+By using the page break you can divide your posts into multiple pages that can be accessed by their individual numbers.

 Where to find the page break:

-To introduce the page break you have to go through the short code that lets you define it.
-After adding it to the appropriate place, make sure that you insert in the text editor instead of the visual editor.
+To introduce the page break you have to go through the shortcode that lets you define it.
+After adding it to the appropriate place, make sure that you insert it in the text editor instead of the visual editor.

 Feature #7: The Read-More Tag

-The read more tag allows you to display a number of characters from each of the post.
-Take this as an introduction of the posts that are been posted on the WordPress.
+The read more tag allows you to display a number of characters from each of the posts.
+Take this as an introduction to the posts that are been posted on WordPress.
 It allows you to divide the content you post manually at the click of the button.
-By the help of it, you can insert the link where you want to display it and then everything that is in front of it is displayed as the post’s preview on the blog page.
+With the help of it, you can insert the link where you want to display it, and then everything that is in front of it is displayed as the post’s preview on the blog page.

 Where to find the read more link:

 To use the read more link, you have t use the insert read more tag button.
 Place the cursor where you want the area of the article to break and then click it.
-A line of the indication appears signalling that the selection has been made.
-After doing the same, the text editor shows you the introduction of the page break signifying the break point.
+A line of the indication appears signaling that the selection has been made.
+After doing the same, the text editor shows you the introduction of the page break signifying the breakpoint.
 This modification brings up the link with the text you have defined in the code.

 Feature #8: Emptying the Trash Automatically

-This feature allows you to empty the trash bin in the WordPress automatically.
-The deletion that happens deletes the posts, pages, attachments and comments in the contained posts.
-Once you set the feature it does all that on its own without you having to it yourself.
+This feature allows you to empty the trash bin in WordPress automatically.
+The deletion that happens deletes the posts, pages, attachments, and comments in the contained posts.
+Once you set the feature it does all that on its own without you having to do it yourself.
 Apart from the cleaning, you can even set the time and schedule the cleaning.

 Where to find the automatic trash cleaning:

-To set the automatic trash cleaning, you need to ad he code in the wp-config.php file.
-The number defined shows the days the content is kept before cleaned out.
+To set the automatic trash cleaning, you need to add the code in the wp-config.php file.
+The number defined shows the days the content is kept before being cleaned out.
 If you set the number at 0, the trash will be disabled and the things you delete will be deleted permanently.